Information Security Analyst Jobs in USA with Visa Sponsorship

 Does an Information Security Analyst role qualify for H-1B sponsorship?

-Yes, Information Security Analyst is consistently approved as a specialty occupation under H-1B.
+Yes, Information Security Analyst is consistently approved as a specialty occupation under H-1B visa.
 USCIS recognizes that the role requires at minimum a bachelor's degree in computer science, information systems, or a closely related field.
 Petitions are strongest when the job description specifies technical duties like threat analysis, vulnerability assessment, or security architecture rather than general IT support functions.

 Which employers sponsor the most H-1B visas for Information Security Analysts?